dixg/clean-ipython/README.md

-Clean-IPython is a client-side developer to clean and format copied iPython code into executable python code.
+Clean-IPython is a client-side developer tool to clean and format copied iPython code into executable python code.